Skip to content

 Breach Defined

-Unauthorized access or acquisition that compromises the security or confidentiality of the covered info, excluding certain good-faith acquisitions by employees or agents.
+Unauthorized access and acquisition that compromises the security or confidentiality of the covered info, excluding certain good-faith acquisitions by employees or agents.

-Timing: Must be made without unreasonable delay consistent with any measures to determine the scope of the breach and to restore the reasonable integrity of the system.
+Must be made without unreasonable delay, consistent with any measures to determine the scope of the breach and to restore the reasonable integrity of the system.

-Method: By written notice (to the postal address in covered entity’s records), telephone notice, or electronic notice.
+By written notice, telephone notice, or electronic notice if consistent with E-SIGN.
 Substitute notice is available if certain criteria are satisfied.

 Delayed Notice